-During the plan period, the Local Development Plan will make provision for up to 261 affordable dwellings across the County Borough in order to contribute to the identified level of housing need.
+During the plan period, development proposals will be expected to deliver the Local Development Plan will make provision for up to 261 251 affordable dwellings across the County Borough in order to contribute to the identified level of housing need.
+(FC4)

 - 6.5.12 The delivery of affordable housing is a key issue both locally and nationally.
 The most recent Local Housing Market Assessment (LHMA) for Merthyr Tydfil identifies a need for 366 additional affordable homes per annum up until 2019, comprising of 338 social rented, 17 low cost home ownership units and 11 intermediate rented units.
-The level of identified need differs across the County Borough, with the highest areas of need identified in the Town, Penydarren and Cyfarthfa wards, and the lowest areas of need identified in Gurnos and Merthyr Vale wards. - 6.5.13 As the local planning authority the Council will seek to secure an appropriate level and mix of affordable housing in all proposed residential developments and may include social and intermediate rent, low cost market housing, as well as co-operative housing and housing for older persons.
-Further information on this aspect is included under Policy SW9: Planning Obligations and in the Council's Affordable Housing background paper. - 6.5.14 The Council's Viability Assessment (2018) prepared to inform the LDP assessed the ability of new residential developments throughout the County Borough to provide an element of affordable housing within schemes, concluding that new residential developments in Merthyr Tydfil can provide 10% affordable housing in the Primary Growth Area, and 5% in the Other Growth Area.
-These requirements are reflected in Policy SW9: Planning Obligations.
+This translates to an affordable housing need of 5,490 units over the Plan period.
+(FC3) The level of identified need differs across the County Borough, with the highest areas of need identified in the Town, Penydarren and Cyfarthfa wards, and the lowest areas of need identified in Gurnos and Merthyr Vale wards. - 6.5.13 As the local planning authority the Council will seek to secure an appropriate level and mix of affordable housing in all proposed residential developments and may include social and intermediate rent, low cost market housing, as well as co-operative housing and housing for older persons.
+Further information on this aspect is included under Policy SW9: Planning Obligations and in the Council's Affordable Housing background paper.

+- 6.5.14 The Council's Viability Assessment (2018) prepared to inform the LDP assessed the ability of new residential developments throughout the County Borough to provide an element of affordable housing within schemes, concluding that new residential developments in Merthyr Tydfil can provide 10% affordable housing in the Primary Growth Area, and 5% in the Other Growth Area.
+These requirements are reflected in Policy SW9: Planning Obligations. - 6.5.15 The affordable housing requirement target figure in Policy SW2 is indicative and relates only to those affordable homes secured through the planning system.
+The figure includes contributions from committed sites, additional housing from new allocations, and windfall sites as identified in Policy SW3.